SequenceMatch: Imitation Learning for Autoregressive Sequence Modelling with Backtracking: Method

-Combined with a policy \(p_\theta(a|s)\), the MDP defines a distribution over (possibly infinite-length) sequences, following the generative process of sampling an action \(a \sim p_\theta(\cdot|s)\), then sampling the next state \(s' \sim \mathcal{P}(s'|s, a)\), etc. Finally, we assume that a special end of sequence token \texttt{<end-of-sentence>} induces a terminal state: in any state \(s\) with \texttt{<end-of-sentence>} as the final element, all actions cause a self-transition to \(s\) with probability 1.
-We note that this probabilistic process reduces exactly to the autoregressive formulation of sequence modelling when the action set is the same as the vocabulary, but is different when editing actions are introduced.
-We incorporate a single editing action, \texttt{<backspace>}.
-A backspace action in a state \(s\) deterministically transitions to a state \(s'\) with the final token in the sequence \(s\) removed.\footnote{In the case of \(s\) = \texttt{<begin-sentence>} and \texttt{<backspace>} is used, \(s'\) = \texttt{<begin-sentence>} also} An example of the states and actions can be seen in figure \ref{fig:masks}.
-As an additional example, the actions \texttt{[a; <backspace>]} have corresponding states \texttt{[<begin-sentence>; <begin-sentence> a; <begin-sentence>]}.
-The MDP framework formalizes the intuitive picture in figure \ref{fig:motivation}: the task of language modelling can be viewed as the traversal of a tree where the nodes are (partial) sequences.
+Combined with a policy \(p_\theta(a|s)\), the MDP defines a distribution over (possibly infinite-length) sequences, following the generative process of sampling an action \(a \sim p_\theta(\cdot|s)\), then sampling the next state \(s' \sim \mathcal{P}(s'|s, a)\), etc. Finally, we assume that a special end of sequence token \texttt{<eos>} induces a terminal state: in a state \(s\) with \texttt{<eos>} as the final element, all actions cause a self-transition to \(s\).
+This probabilistic process reduces exactly to the autoregressive formulation of sequence modelling when the action set is the same as the vocabulary.
+A backspace action in a state \(s\) deterministically transitions to a state \(s'\) with the final token in the sequence \(s\) removed.\footnote{In the case of \(s\) = \texttt{<bos>} and \texttt{<bkspc>} is used, \(s'\) = \texttt{<bos>} also} An example of the states and actions can be seen in figure \ref{fig:masks}.
+The MDP framework formalizes the intuitive picture in figure \ref{fig:motivation}: language modelling can be viewed as the traversal of a tree where the nodes are (partial) sequences.

 A central quantity of interest is the occupancy measure.
 We denote by \(s_t\) the random variable consisting of the state at time \(t\) under a policy \(p(a|s)\) and the MDP defined above.
 Then, the occupancy measure $\rho(s,a): \mathcal{S} \times \mathcal{A} \rightarrow [0,1] $ is the (discounted) probability of observing a particular sentence \(s\) at time \(t\) and taking action \(a\) given that sentence: